SE-17-GroupQ/se17-Q/Ideas.md

   - The program can automatically pick the right workout plan from the database
 - Android Reminder/Alarm with GPS Sensor (Reminds you of what to do when you enter a particular area)
 - Attendance System
+- Connecting Patients to Health Professionals/Doctor
+  - In rural areas the people are not able to get better health so to connect them thereby better health services
+  - Can be done by making a web page as well as an application.
+As the rural areas just have low bandwidth so they can send symptoms via SMS services.
+  -Possible to make but for checking have to check the SMS client(free is not available).